karencfisher/simple-chat/readme.md

 ```

 4) If you do not already have an account to use the OpenAI API, you will need to do so.
 You
-will initially have $18 credit for usage, which is good for 3 months.
+will initially have $5 credit for usage, which is good for 3 months.
 If you have used the
 free credits or they have expired after 3 months (which ever happens first), you will need to
 set up a paid account.

-Text generation, for the largest GPT-3 model DaVinci-0003,
-costs $0.02/thousand tokens (about 750 words on average).
-(Using ChatGPT will only set you
-back $0.002/thousand tokens, one tenth the cost of using the best GPT-3 model.)
+The costs are:

+**For gpt-3.5-turbo (ChatGPT)**, chat costs $0.002/1000 tokens (about750 words), for each message.
+**For GPT-4** (which can be used also with the application), chat costs $0.03/1000
+prompt tokens, and $0.06/1000 completions tokens, for each message.

 https://openai.com/api/